-Join RIAN SKYE G LEWIN for an in-depth discussion in this video Correcting background vocal pitch, part of Melodyne: Advanced Techniques.
+Join Skye Lewin for an in-depth discussion in this video Correcting background vocal pitch, part of Melodyne: Advanced Techniques.

 Just like with the vocals that we already finished, for all the Leads and Adlibs, we're going to go back through now and do a pitch correction pass and follow it up with a rhythm correction pass starting with our background vocals.
 Granted you'll notice that all of the backgrounds, including the harmonies, are named backgrounds in this session.
 That's just done to keep everything concise, and you can really organize your session however you want.
 If you wanted to have, for example, all of your harmony vocals on separate tracks, so that they are more easily controlled in the mix, you can certainly do that.
 It's really just a matter of what makes the session flow and working in the session easier for you.

 So for the purposes of this course, everything is condensed down to keep it on as few tracks as possible.
 So the true backgrounds in the song are really going to be what we hear over the intro.
 Now there are more backgrounds through the actual song itself that have been removed for this abridged version.
 So we're just going to focus on the stuff in the intro for right now.
 So let's go to our Navigation menu and choose Zoom to Full Song, so now we can see the entire song here.
 We can see our instrumental up top and all the lead vocals and the Adlib track that we already worked on.
 Let's start with our Background 1a COMP.